ICT Capital-Skill Complementarity and Wage Inequality: Evidence from OECD Countries: The Model

 From a policy perspective, the expansion of tertiary education can prevent a rise in the skill premium as a result of raising skilled labor.
-Equation \eqref{eq: Wh/Wu} implies that the expansion of tertiary education provides a dual effect on the skill premium in that it not only raises the relative labor quantity effect but also reduces the capital\textendash skill complementarity effect.
-If the capital\textendash skill complementarity effect is ignored, the role of education policies is likely to be understated because one of the two effects disappears.
+Equation \eqref{eq: Wh/Wu} implies that the expansion of tertiary education has a dual effect on the skill premium as it not only raises the relative labor quantity effect but also reduces the capital\textendash skill complementarity effect.
+If the capital\textendash skill complementarity effect is not taken into account, the role of education policies is likely to be understated because one of the two effects disappears.

-The first-order conditions \eqref{eq: FOC_Lh_4} and \eqref{eq: FOC_Ki_4} imply that the ratio of the wage of skilled labor to the rental price of ICT capital is given by
+The first-order conditions \eqref{eq: FOC_Lh_4} and \eqref{eq: FOC_Ki_4} imply that the ratio of the wages of skilled labor to the rental price of ICT capital is given by

-Equation \eqref{eq: Wh/Ri} is used to estimate the substitution parameter $\rho$, whereas equation \eqref{eq: Wh/Wu} is used to estimate the substitution parameter $\sigma$.
+Equation \eqref{eq: Wh/Ri} is used to estimate the substitution parameter $\rho$, while equation \eqref{eq: Wh/Wu} is used to estimate the substitution parameter $\sigma$.